Current operating status

 - If you have prior marriages, we need to see proof of how those marriages ended.
 Please bring the original and one copy of each document.
 A translation is needed if the certificate is not in English.

 - Evidence of U.S. Citizen Parent’s Physical Presence in the U.S.

 - If only one parent is a U.S. citizen at the time of the child’s birth, the U.S. citizen parent can transmit U.S. citizenship to the child if he/she was a U.S. citizen when the child was born and if he/she can prove that he/she has been physically present in the U.S. for five years (two of which were after age 14) before the child was born.
 Acceptable evidence of physical presence can include proof of registration in U.S. public or private schools (such as transcripts), court records, military records, U.S. employment and income records, medical records, W2 forms with SSA statement or other similar documents.

-- If both parents are U.S. citizens at the time of the child’s birth, both parents must prove that they have each resided in the U.S. prior to the birth of the child.
-Both parents’ original U.S. birth certificates are enough to prove residence in the U.S. If a parent cannot submit an original U.S. birth certificate, other acceptable evidence of residence can include proof of registration in U.S. public or private schools (such as transcripts), court records, military records, U.S. employment and income records, medical records, W2 forms (over $10,000) with SSA statement or other similar documents.
+- If both parents are U.S. citizens at the time of the child’s birth, one parent must prove that they have resided in the U.S. prior to the birth of the child.
+If the parent was born outside of the United States, the parent must provide evidence of residence, e.g. proof of registration in U.S. public or private schools (such as transcripts), court records, military records, U.S. employment and income records, medical records, W2 forms with SSA statement or other similar documents.

 University degrees/diplomas will not be accepted – proof of registration or transcripts are required.

 Step 3: Applicable Fee

 - The application fee for Consular Report of Birth is $100.

 - The application fee for first time passport is $115.